Modelling Gas-Phase Reaction Kinetics with Guided Particle Diffusion Sampling: Chemistry dataset generation and model training

 Table~\ref{tab:parameter_range} gives the summary of the ranges parameters were sampled from when generating the dataset.
 Table~\ref{tab:reaction_networks} gives the Arrhenius parameters used when computing the reaction networks and Table~\ref{tab:scaling factors} gives the diffusion scaling factors for each experiment.
+We would like to note that the generated dataset therefore is the ground truth from which we compare our solutions against.